Finding Missing Files on Your Computer

 Search with Mac's Spotlight

-- Click on the magnifying glass icon on the right side of Mac's menu bar.
+- Click on the magnifying glass icon located in the top right corner of a Mac's menu bar.

-- Type in .plan to search for all plan files.
+- Type in .plan to search for plan files.

 Use the Windows Search Function to Find your Files in Windows Vista & 7